Repeater Component

 Configure the Text Field Component

 This Text Field component displays the values from the name column of the Data Table component.
-What's important is that the Property ID matches the column header in the Data Table.
+It's important that the Property ID matches the column header in the Data Table component.

 1. Drag and drop a Text Field component onto your canvas, placing it in column1 of the colRepeater Columns Component Icon Columns component.